ABOUT ME

+Handling any needed carpentry, drain-side plumbing, finishing trim, etc work personally is the value added that I provide.
 Other home renovation contractors in Austin sub out work.
-With me, you deal with the person who actually does literally all of the day-to-day work on your project.
+With me, you deal with one person doing every bit of the day-to-day work on your reno project.

 Quick Bio

-My major whole house reno work with custom tile bathroom renovations, kitchen renovation, etc began on my own home while teaching full time at Texas Tech University (guns up!) in Lubbock, TX.
-After then helping my friends (and then friends of friends, and then friends of acquaintances, yada yada) with their Lubbock home renovation projects for beer and pizza, I finally decided to make bathroom and other renovation work a full time vocation here in Austin.
+After then helping my friends (and then friends of friends, and then friends of their acquaintances, yada yada) with their own Lubbock home renovation projects, I finally decided to make bathroom and other renovation work a full time vocation here in Austin in 2015.

 You can also call me at 512-806-4455 but keep in mind that you’ll need to leave a voicemail first.
 I’m pretty popular on the interwebs, so all unknown numbers go straight to my answering machine.